-Trump agencies push forward on rollbacks as pandemic rages
+Trump agencies steadily push rollbacks as pandemic rages

 The Interior Department, for example, is moving ahead with a measure that would greatly ease protections under the more than century-old Migratory Bird Treaty Act.
 Interior closed the 30-day comment period for the change as scheduled last week.
 Critics say the changes could devastate threatened and endangered species and speed an already documented decline in U.S. bird populations overall.

-Interior also ticked off required procedural steps in March on consideration of a ConocoPhillips oil and gas project in the Alaska wilderness, and on a development plan for land surrounding New Mexico's Chaco Culture National Historical Park, a World Heritage site at the center of a long debate over oil and gas development, among other projects.
+Interior also ticked off required procedural steps in March on consideration of a ConocoPhillips oil and gas project in the Alaska wilderness and on a development plan for land surrounding New Mexico's Chaco Culture National Historical Park, a World Heritage site at the center of a long debate over oil and gas development, among other projects.

 Interior spokesman Conner Swanson called it "unfortunate that these interest groups are playing politics at a time when all Americans need to come together."